okfn/opendatasurvey/README.md

 Open Data Census is a Node.js app, running Express v4 and Postgres 9.4 for the database.

-Get a local server running with the following steps:
+Get a local server setup with the following steps:

+**NOTE**: While we are in development, after cloning, make sure you switch to the `feature/database` branch!

 1. Install Postgres 9.4 on your machine
 2. Create a local directory called `opendatacensus` and move into it with `cd opendatacensus`